 Myth #4: Half the places are taken before bookings open

 No, they really aren’t!
 No one gets early access to the booking system: for example, my workmate has worked for DOC for 14 years and yes, she still has to book a Great Walks spot the same way everyone else does.

 Agents – such as i-SITES which make bookings for customers over the counter or on the phone – and concessionaires (the majority of which are walking or kayaking guides) book Great Walks in the same way the public does (i.e., online when bookings open on a ‘first come, first served’ basis, including the details of each client).

 Top tip: No one gets an advantage, so it does pay to be prepared in advance of bookings opening:

 • Check our website in April to see when bookings open for each Great Walk and set a reminder in advance of bookings opening for you preferred walk.

 • Make sure you have created your customer account in advance of bookings opening.

 • We recommend using the latest versions of either Chrome or Firefox web browsers.
 Also, having a strong internet connection will help, as losing connectivity part way thorough your booking will often lead to the loss of that booking.

-• Have a few dates in mind, and consider choosing quieter times (i.e. not New Year, long weekends, Easter etc) or quieter walks.
+• Have a few dates in mind, and consider choosing quieter times (i.e., not New Year, long weekends, Easter etc) or less popular walks.

 • Have the details of everyone in your group to hand so you can quickly enter these into the system.